material-components/material-components-web/packages/mdc-top-app-bar/README.md

 Event Name | Event Data Structure | Description
 --- | --- | ---
 `MDCTopAppBar:nav` | None | Emits when the navigation icon is clicked.

+## Usage within Web Frameworks

+If you are using a JavaScript framework, such as React or Angular, you can create a `MDCTopAppBarComponent` for your framework.
+Depending on your needs, you can use the _Simple Approach: Wrapping MDC Web Vanilla Components_, or the _Advanced Approach: Using Foundations and Adapters_.
+Please follow the instructions [here](../integrating-into-frameworks.md).